Abarnasuresh/Javascriptgrammer/README.md

 # Javascriptgrammer
 ## Presentation Format:
+### Namely:
-### Namely:imports, classes, constructors, key principles behind functional programming, including many features ranging from ES5 - ES10 These are all covered in this Documentaion.
+imports, classes, constructors, key principles behind functional programming, including many features ranging from ES5 - ES10 These are all covered in this Documentaion.
+### ECMA:
-### ECMA->Normal Js code  run on browser
+Normal Js code  run on browser
+### javascript:
-### javascript->allows to make web page interactive
-javascript->It allows us to add dynamic behavior to the webpage and add special effects to the webpage.
+allows to make web page interactive javascript->It allows us to add dynamic behavior to the webpage and add special effects to the webpage.
 Text based programming language
 *client side